List of U.S. municipalities in multiple counties

 This is a list of municipalities of all types (including cities, towns, and villages) in the United States that lie in more than one county (or, in the case of Louisiana, in more than one parish).
 As of August 15, 2025, there were 772 municipalities, cities, or towns in this list.
 Counties are listed in descending order of the county's share of the municipal population per the 2000 census.
 Since both cities and counties are subdivisions of the state and are structured by the state, many states prohibit cities from being present in more than one county via state law.
+The official list of multi-county municipalities comes from the 'Place by County' and 'County Subdivision' files of the U.S. Census Bureau for each state and territory.